 CHICONY (?–?).
 Chicony (She-co-ney) was the principal chief of the Comanche Indiansin 1836, when Alexander Le Grand was sent by the Texas government to make a treaty with the Comanches.
 Chicony refused to make the treaty and swore eternal enmity to the white man.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.L.
-W. Kemp, "CHICONY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fch27), accessed May 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, L. W. Kemp, "Chicony," accessed March 26, 2017, http://www.tshaonline.org/handbook/online/articles/fch27.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.